pingcap/docs/ticdc/manage-ticdc.md

 - `--start-ts`: Specifies the starting TSO of the `changefeed`.
 From this TSO, the TiCDC cluster starts pulling data.
 The default value is the current time.
 - `--target-ts`: Specifies the ending TSO of the `changefeed`.
 To this TSO, the TiCDC cluster stops pulling data.
 The default value is empty, which means that TiCDC does not automatically stop pulling data.
 - `--sort-engine`: Specifies the sorting engine for the `changefeed`.
-Because TiDB and TiKV adopt distributed architectures, TiCDC must output sorted data changes.
+Because TiDB and TiKV adopt distributed architectures, TiCDC must sort the data changes before writing them to the sink.
 This option supports `memory`/`unified`/`file`.
     - `memory`: Sorts data changes in memory.
 It is recommended to use `memory` in a production environment.
     - `unified`: An experimental feature introduced in v4.0.9.
-When `unified` is used, TiCDC prioritizes data sorting in memory.
+When `unified` is used, TiCDC prefers data sorting in memory.
 If the memory is insufficient, TiCDC automatically uses the disk to store the temporary data.
 It is **NOT** recommended to use it in a production environment unless `memory` cannot be used due to insufficient memory.
     - `file`: Entirely uses the disk to store the temporary data.
 This feature is **deprecated**.
 It is not recommended to use it.
 - `--config`: Specifies the configuration file of the `changefeed`.